-While polyploidy forms an obvious problem, repeats and the complications they cause were known but not systematically analyzed.
+While polyploidy forms an obvious problem, repeats and the complications that they cause have been known but not systematically analyzed.
 Jiao and Schneeberger (2017) investigated this issue in detail by comparing approximately 100 diverse plant and vertebrate genomes.
 The authors were able to demonstrate higher incidences of repeats in plant genomes, suggesting that some plant genome assemblies will require more advanced approaches to span repetitive regions.
 Another difficulty of plant genomes is often their sheer size, making costly long-read sequencing technologies prohibitively expensive, both in terms of sequencing and computation.
-This was especially challenging for the complex 17 Gbp wheat genome which consists of three subgenomes (International Wheat Genome Sequencing Consortium, 2014).
-Thus, the initial assembly relied on sequencing sorted chromosomes, a difficult wet-lab technique.
-On the other hand, a whole genome shotgun assembly using long-read data required 880,000 CPU hours to compute, taking more than half a year despite being run on a compute cluster (Zimin et al., 2017).
+This was especially challenging for the complex 17 Gbp wheat genome, which consists of three subgenomes (International Wheat Genome Sequencing Consortium, 2014).
+Therefore, the initial assembly relied on sequencing sorted chromosomes, a difficult wet-lab technique.
+Conversely, a whole-genome shotgun assembly using long-read data required 880 000 central processing unit (CPU) h to compute, taking more than 6 months, despite being run on a compute cluster (Zimin et al., 2017).
 Finally, many plants are self-incompatible (Fujii et al., 2016) and consequently can be highly heterozygous, adding complexity to the assembly process.

-Despite these hurdles, many standard pipelines and tools, which can potentially assemble a reasonable quality genome, are available (Figure 1).
-The primary factor determining the choice of assembly pipeline is the type of reads in the dataset, since short and long reads are generally assembled using very different approaches.
-In the case of short-read data from the Illumina platform, reads are typically quality controlled using e.g. FASTQC followed by adapter/quality trimming (Bolger et al., 2014b).
+Despite these hurdles, many standard pipelines and tools that can potentially assemble a reasonable quality genome, are available (Figure 1).
+The primary factor determining the choice of assembly pipeline is the type of reads in the dataset, as short and long reads are generally assembled using very different approaches.
+In the case of short-read data from the Illumina platform, reads are typically quality controlled using for example FASTQC followed by adapter/guality trimming (Bolger et al., 2014b).
 After read trimming, the assembly process can be performed using a variety of short-read assemblers such as ABySS (Simpson et al., 2009), DISCOVAR (de novo) (Weisenfeld et al., 2014), Velvet (Zerbino and Birney, 2008) or SOAPdenovo (Luo et al., 2012).
 SOAPdenovo is especially popular as it is easy to install, relatively easy to use and reasonably fast.
-Alternatively, commercial software such as the CLC assembler can be used with small computational resources and offers a graphical user interface, whereas the commercial NRGene suite enables the analysis of complex genomes using short-read data (Avni et al., 2017, Luo et al., 2017)
+Alternatively, commercial software such as the CLC assembler can be used with small computational resources and offers a graphical user interface, whereas the commercial NRGene suite enables the analysis of complex genomes using short-read data (Avni et al., 2017; Luo et al., 2017).

 Examples of long-read assemblers include Miniasm (Li, 2016), Canu (Koren et al., 2017), SMART denovo or its successor, wtdbg, and Falcon.
-In some cases, steps of different assemblers can be "mixed and matched" for speed and efficiency.
-For instance, it can be beneficial to use the error correction steps of Canu coupled to SMART denovo (Schmidt et al., 2017) or wtdbg (Koren: https://genomeinformatics.github.io/na12878update/).
+In some cases, steps of different assemblers can be 'mixed and matched' for speed and efficiency.
+For instance, it can be beneficial to use the error correction steps of Canu coupled to SMART denovo (Schmidt et al., 2017) or wtdbg (Koren: https://genomeinforma tics.github.io/na12878update/).